implydata/plywood-druid-requester/README.md

   .done()
 ```

-Although usually you would just pass `druidRequester` into the Druid driver that is part of plywood.
+Although usually you would just pass `druidRequester` into the Druid driver that is part of Plywood.

 ## Druid API extension